Troubleshooting

 [DEV]from the server logs

-Symptom: on a self-hosted instance, you try to sign in with the development-only master code 888888 and it's rejected with invalid or expired code.
+Symptom: on a self-hosted instance, you try to sign in with a fixed local test code such as 888888 and it's rejected with invalid or expired code.

 Likely causes (mutually exclusive):